igorskyflyer/igorskyflyer/README.md

 Currently working as a:

 - 🦶🏼 full-stack engineer with Design and Product Insight at <a href="https://www.sensomed.eu">Sensomed.eu</a>,
-- 🍸 full-stack engineer with Design and Product Insight at <a href="https://www.sissis.com">SissiS.com</a>.
+- 🍸 full-stack engineer with Design and Product Insight at <a href="https://www.sissis.com">SissiS.com</a>
+- ⚡ freelance full-stack developer,
+- 🙌🏼 free-will open sourcer.

 <br>
 <br>